itaishufaro/llm_knowledge/README.md

 # Comparing LLM Knowledge With H-Divergence
-*Project for 048100 - Reliability in Machine Learning*
+*Project for 048100 - Reliability in Modern Machine Learning*

 ## Running Experiments